Streamlined Filing Package for US Expats Behind on Taxes

 What are the penalties for filing late expat tax returns?

-Prior to September 1, 2012, the IRS assessed penalties on late tax returns, no matter how they were filed.
+Prior to September 1, 2012, the IRS assessed penalties on late tax returns no matter how they were filed.
 With the changes to the Streamlined Procedures, an IRS amnesty program to help taxpayers get caught up on US taxes, they waived all penalties for expats!
-If you are behind and need to get caught up, this is the very best way to do so.
-Apply for the Streamlined Procedures and follow the IRS program requirements carefully.
-While, previously, many Americans chose to do a quiet disclosure (and simply file back returns and hope they don’t get flagged), we highly recommend going through this program and doing things properly – especially because there are no penalties to do so.
+If you are behind and need to get caught up, the very best way to do so is by applying for the Streamlined Procedures and following the IRS program requirements carefully.
+While previously many Americans chose to do a quiet disclosure (simply filing back returns and hoping they don’t get flagged), we highly recommend going through this program and doing things properly – especially because there are no penalties to do so.

-Note that FBAR penalties can still be assessed.
+However, FBAR penalties can still be assessed.
 The US Department of the Treasury reserves the right to seize up to 50% of the assets in overseas bank accounts or $100,000 per account, whichever is higher.
 However, this is typically only done in cases where people are deliberately hiding assets overseas to avoid taxation.
-Expats are generally not penalized if they voluntarily come forward.”
+Expats are generally not penalized if they voluntarily come forward.

-There is a new passport revocation law is in place, which allows the government to seize your passport if you owe $50,000 or more in back taxes.
-This means it’s more important than ever to keep accurate records and stay on top of your expat taxes, in order to prevent a situation like this from occurring.
+There is a new passport revocation law in place, which allows the government to seize your passport if you owe $50,000 or more in back taxes.
+This means keeping accurate records and staying on top of your expat taxes is more important than ever in order to prevent a situation like this from occurring.

 What do I do if I haven’t filed foreign bank account reporting (FBAR) for several years?

 The IRS has multiple options for individuals who are behind on their taxes or FBAR filings.
 The 2012 Offshore Voluntary Disclosure Program is still open.
-The Streamlined Program allows individuals who are “low risk” to catch up on their late taxes, and some people are doing what is informally know as a Quiet Disclosure, meaning they just file the late paperwork and hope for the best.
+The Streamlined Program allows individuals who are low risk to catch up on their late taxes, and some people are doing what is informally known as a “quiet disclosure”, meaning they just file the late paperwork and hope for the best.
 The appropriate option will depend on your specific circumstances, but generally speaking, unless you have been actively hiding money offshore, the Streamlined Program is likely your best option.
 This requires you to file your last 3 years of tax returns and up to 6 FBARs.